Afrovenator: Description

 Judging from the one skeleton known, this dinosaur was about 8 m long, from snout to tail tip, and had a weight of about 1 tonne according to Gregory S. Paul.
 Thomas R. Holtz Jr. estimated it at 7.6 m in length and 453–907 kg in weight.
 In 2016 it was given a lower estimation of 6.8 m in length, 1.9 m tall at the hips and 790 kg in weight.
 Sereno stressed that the general build was gracile and that the forelimbs and the lower leg were relatively long: the humerus has length of forty centimetres and the tibia and fourth metatarsal measure 687 and 321 millimetres respectively, as compared to a thighbone length of seventy-six centimetres.

 Several autapomorphies have been established, traits that distinguish Afrovenator from its nearest relatives.
 The depression in which the antorbital fenestra is located, has a front end in the form of a lobe.
 The third neck vertebra has a low rectangular spine.
 The crescent-shaped wrist bone is very flat.
 The first metacarpal has a broadly expanding contact surface with the second metacarpal.
 The foot of the pubic bone is notched from behind.

 In general the skull is rather flat, its height being less than three times its length, which cannot be exactly determined because the praemaxillae are lacking.
 The maxilla, which has a long front branch, bears fourteen teeth, as can be deduced from the tooth sockets: the teeth themselves have been lost.
 There is a small maxillary fenestra, which does not reach the edge of the antorbital depression and is located behind a promaxillary fenestra.
 The lacrimal bone has a distinctive rounded horn on top.
 The lower branch of the postorbital bone is transversely wide.
 The jugal bone is short, deep and pneumatised.
+The teeth wear distinctive proximodistally subrectangular distocentral denticles and a sigmoidal shape in distal view, seen also on Torvosaurus.
+Afrovenator had a flexible, S-shaped neck and probably had well-developed neck muscles, allowing for stronger side-to-side and up-and-down movements, as well more power for feeding than Allosaurus, but not as strong as Spinosaurus and other spinosaurids.
+New specimens uncovered recently have record an updated premaxillae that shows a nasal process with a less steep angle than previously thought, giving Afrovenator a slightly larger nostril.

+Limb material from new specimens revelated hindlimbs shorter than the holotype, with a proportional larger tibia.
+Based on a new nearly complete foot, Afrovenator had better running adaptations than Allosaurus but not as good as Aucasaurus, lacking some features for fast running seen in abelisaurids.